fluid-project/handbook.floeproject.org/src/collections/perspectives/en-CA/TheThreeDimensionsPartThree.md

     parent: Perspectives
     key: "The Three Dimensions of Inclusive Design: Part Three"
     order: 5
+    thumbnailFilename: "perspectives_3-dimensions-pt3.jpg"
+    thumbnailAltText: "A pair clownfish floating in front of and within some sea anemone tentacles"
 ---

 This work "_The Three Dimensions of Inclusive Design: Part Three_", is a reproduction of